 Ancient Hindus divided the lifespan of men into four disciplines (Ashrama): Brahmacharya (student life), Grihastha (householder), Vanaprastha (retired life), and Sanyasa (renounced life).

-Brahmacharya Ashrama is the stage of life meant for education.
-This stage extends up to the age of twenty-four.
-The student typically goes to the place of Guru (monastery) for acquiring the knowledge of scriptures, philosophy, logic, and self-discipline.
+Brahmacharya Ashrama is one of the four stages of life.
+This stage is for education.
+Moreover, this stage extends up to the age of twenty-four.
+The student typically goes to the place of the Guru (monastery) for acquiring knowledge of scriptures, philosophy, logic, and self-discipline.

 During this period, he should perform moral duties and practice celibacy, righteousness, and other ethical guidelines as prescribed by the scriptures.

-It is evident that the word Brahmachari was earlier used to denote a Bachelor.
-Now, it denotes a person who has taken a resolve to abstain from all sexual activities in deeds, thoughts, and words.
+It is evident that the word Brahmachari earlier denotes a Bachelor.
+Now, it denotes a person who has taken the resolve to abstain from all sexual activities in deeds, thoughts, and words.

 Darshana Upanishad 1.14 defines Brahmacharya as brahmabhāve manaścāraṃ brahmacaryaṃ parantapa.
 It means the constant application of the mind in the path of becoming Brahman is Brahmacharya.’